-In the absence of a local code, new construction of multi-family apartments of 3 or more units must meet the 2003 International Building Code; new construction or reconstruction of single-family units or duplexes must meet the 2003 International Residential Code for Oneand Two-Family Dwellings; and rehabilitation of rental units or existing homeowner units must meet the 2003 International Property Maintenance Code.
+In the absence of a local code, new construction of multi-family apartments of 3 or more units must meet the 2009 International Building Code; new construction or reconstruction of single-family units or duplexes must meet the 2009 International Residential Code for One- and Two-Family Dwellings; and rehabilitation of existing rental units or existing homeowner units must meet the 2009 International Existing Building Code and the 2009 International Property Maintenance Code.
 In addition, rental units must, at a minimum, continue to meet Section 8 Housing Quality Standards (HQS) on an annual basis.

-The International Code books are available from:
+The International Code books are available from: International Code Council 4051 W. Flossmore Road Country Club Hills, IL 60478-5795

-International Code Council 4051 W. Flossmore Road Country Club Hills, IL 60478-5795 Telephone: (800) 786-4452 Fax: (866) 891-1695 Website: www.iccsafe.org
+Telephone: (800) 786-4452 Fax: (866) 891-1695

+Website: www.iccsafe.org

 Energy Code.
-New construction projects, including reconstructions, must also meet the 2003 International Energy Conservation Code.
+New construction projects, including reconstructions, must also meet the 2006 International Energy Conservation Code.
 Copies of the Energy Code may also be obtained from the International Code Council at the address listed above.